 It is our policy to offer first aid assistance to visitors to our premises.
 Should a visitor feel unwell or have an accident, then the employee supervising their visit should call for a first aider/appointed person.
 If the visitor has had an accident, the first aider who responds is responsible for ensuring that an entry is made in the accident book/form.

 All staff undertaking first aid duties will be given training in accordance with current legal requirements.
 This means that a first aider will attend an approved Health & Safety Executive course.
-Our first aid needs assessment has determined that we need at least 2 first aiders who have attended the First Aid at Work (FAW) on each floor of the building.
-Training is organised by Health and Safety Officer Mo Denhoo – who also ensures that first aiders attend requalification courses every three years.
+Our first aid needs assessment has determined that we need enough First Aid trained staff to cover the school with adequate staff cover for absences.
+Training is organised by Health and Safety Officer who also ensures that first aiders attend requalification courses every three years.

 We acknowledge that first aid arrangements will only operate efficiently where they are understood, both by employees and others who may be working on our premises.
 These include part-time and temporary staff.
 For this reason, information on how to summon first aid is provided for all new staff.
 This and further information is also included in our staff handbook.